 We have used the Passivent and Aereco systems

 passive stack ventilation with heat recovery

 A new approach fro Ventive has been to put an unpowered heat exchanger between incoming and outgoing air on the roof with concentric ducts running up existing chimneys or new flues.

 We have used a version providing inlet and extra to each room.
 It is not cheap and care has to be taken with shared stacks and stoves or fires.

 This system is in continuing development, so a new version that merges this with #1 is now being tested which may reduce the cost and improve flexibility.

 mechanical ventilation with heat recovery (MVHR)

-They do however require maintenance - filters need regular changing, if in cold damp climes care needs to be taken with condensation from outgoing air.
+They do however require maintenance - filters need regular changing.
+If in cold damp climates care needs to be taken with condensation from outgoing air.